Kuch Pak Raha Hai

 Transfer milk in a heavy bottomed pan or container.
 I have used Cow milk here.
 Bring it to boil & switch off the flame.
 Dilute lemon juice with equal quantity of water.
 Add it to the milk.
 Keep stirring till it starts curdling.

-Transfer the curdled milk through a muslin cloth to separate paneer from leftover liquid.
-Wash it with chilled water to cool down.
-This will also help in rinsing off the sour taste of lemon from paneer.
-Squeeze the muslin cloth so that all excess water is drained out.
-Don’t squeeze too much as it can dry out the paneer.
+Transfer the curdled milk a muslin cloth to separate paneer from leftover liquid.
+Wash it with chilled water to cool down & rinse off any sour taste from lemon.
+Twist the muslin cloth to drain all excess moisture (don’t squeeze too much as it can dry out the paneer).
 Hang the muslin cloth with paneer for at least an hour.

 Make small balls out of the chenna.
 Using this much quantity you will be able to make roughly 10 balls.

-Add sugar, water and crushed cardamom in a pressure cooker.
-Bring it to boil.
-Add the chenna balls in it.
+Add sugar, water and crushed cardamom seeds to pressure cooker.
+Bring it to boil first and then add chenna balls in it.

 Close the lid.
 After 2 whistles, turn the flame to medium and let the rasgullas cook for exactly 7 minutes.
 Switch off the flame.
 Let the pressure release on its own.